mdeniz/marcus_bikes/README.md

     # created_at and updated_at fields
     t.timestamps

-    # An unique index to avoid repetitions of changed product and the product it casued the change
+    # A unique index to avoid repetitions of changed product and the products it casues the change
     t.index [ :changed_product_id, :on_product_id ], unique: true
   end
   ```